robincarlo84/Public-Docs/terms.md

 d) Buyers are required to upload their name and a shipping address before an offer can be made if one has not already been stored on the site before.

-e) Offers are displayed to show the final sale amount that the buyer will pay, and the net sale proceeds that you will receive after Junkey's fees and applicable sale taxes.
-The cost of any shipping that you may need to incur is included.
+e) Offers are displayed to show the final sale amount that the buyer will pay, as well as the net sale proceeds that you will receive after fees.

 f) Upon accepting a valid offer, you understand that you are entering a legally binding agreement to sell the item for the agreed price.
 The agreed purchase price is inclusive of any shipping costs required to ship the item within the UK.
 It is the seller's responsibility to ascertain shipping costs before accepting an offer.

-g) Should a seller refuse to honour a sale agreement, any ensuing dispute is between buyer and seller, and does not involve Junkey.
-However, Junkey may cancel the trade status within the website to reflect the status of the trade.
+g) Should a buyer or seller refuse to honour a sale agreement, any ensuing dispute is between buyer and seller, and does not involve Junkey.
+However, Junkey will attempt to mediate and may ultimately cancel the trade status within the website to reflect the status of the trade.
 Reneging on the agreed sale of an item may lead to a reduction in a seller's Trust Points.

-h) Upon acceptance a 'trade block' is placed on an item once an offer has been accepted.
+h) Upon acceptance, a 'trade block' is placed on an item once an offer has been accepted.
 This means the item cannot receive offers until this trade is complete.

 i) Upon acceptance of an offer, a payment expiry is also set, indicating a date by which payment must have been made to the seller.
 Failure to pay by this deadline is a breach of the sale agreement between you and the seller.
 It may also cause your Junkey account to be suspended or your Trust Points to be deducted.
-Where payment does not happen before the payment expiry Junkey will endeavour to resolve the situation between the users.
-If this is unsuccessful, Junkey will refund the purchase funds to the buyer and remove the trade block on the item.

 j) You agree that even after offer acceptance, Junkey may at any point cancel a trade at its sole discretion.
 Where this is the case, and the buyer has already made payment, the purchase funds will be refunded.